BPHL-Molecular/Daytona_HCV/README.md

 1. Put your data files into the directory /fastqs/hcv/.
 Your data file's name should look like "XZA22002292_1.fastq.gz", "XZA22002292_2.fastq.gz".
 You may use the script <mark>***rename.sh***</mark> to rename your data files.

-<mark>Note:</mark>  Do not place fastq data in any location other than the fastq/hcv/ directory within the Daytona_HCV pipeline folder.
-Placing data in other locations will cause program errors.
+<mark>Note:  ***Do not place fastq data in any location other than the fastq/hcv/ directory within the Daytona_HCV pipeline folder.
+Placing data in other locations will cause program errors.***</mark>

 2. Open the file "params_hcv.yaml", and set the parameters absolute paths.
 They should be ".../.../fastqs/hcv", ".../.../output", etc.